Alphadelta14/phantomjs-npm/README.md

 As such `1.8.0-1` will `1.8.0-2` will both install PhantomJs 1.8 but the latter has newer changes to the installer.

+The `1.10.0-a` is a rush release containing necessary fixes to allow for secure websockets.

 A Note on PhantomJS
 -------------------